Transgender flag: Pellinen design

-"I came up with the idea for the transgender flag a few years ago.
-At the time I did not know of any other flag designs.
-The design was created for TG pride.
-Another reason I made the flag is that most cross dressers are not gay.
-If they use the rainbow flag people will think they are gay.
-The colors on the flag are from top to bottom.
-Pink, light purple, medium purple, dark purple, and blue.
-The pink and the blue represent male and female.
-The 3 purple stripes represent the diversity of the TG community as well as genders other than male and female."
+Jennifer Pellinen designed this flag in 2002.
+The flag consists of five stripes from pink at the top to blue at the bottom.
+The pink and blue represent male and female, respectively, and the three purple stripes represent the diversity of the transgender community as well as genders other than male and female.

-Israeli flag
+Israeli transgender flag

 A unique design is used in Israel by the transgender and genderqueer community.
-This flag has a neon green background (to stand out in public places) and a centred Venus, Mars, and Mars with stroke symbol in black to represent transgender people.
+This flag has a neon green background (to stand out in public places) and a centered Venus, Mars, and Mars with stroke symbol in black to represent transgender people.

 Lindsay design

-In Ontario a flag known as the "Trans Flag", created by Ottawa graphic designer Michelle Lindsay, is used.
+In Ontario, a flag known as the "Trans Flag", created by Ottawa graphic designer Michelle Lindsay, is used.
 It consists of two stripes, the top in Sunset Magenta representing female, and the bottom in Ocean Blue representing male, with a tripled Venus, Mars, and Mars with stroke symbol representing transgender people, overlaying them.

 This Trans Flag was first used by the Ottawa-area trans community for Ottawa's 2010 edition of the Trans Day of Remembrance.
 This event included a ceremony in which the Ottawa Police unveiled and raised this flag.
 The ceremony was repeated during the 2011 Ottawa and Gatineau editions of the Trans Day of Remembrance, this time joined by the Ottawa Paramedics, Ottawa City Hall and Gatineau City Hall also raising the Trans Flag during their own ceremonies.
 The list of groups doing official unfurling/raising of the Trans Flag in the Ottawa-Gatineau area as part of their Trans Day of Remembrance has grown each year.
 The Trans Flag has also been used as part of the Peterborough Pride Parade.